 The People and OD Sub Committee will have 5 Members, or whatever number is required for this to be politically balanced.
 Initially, membership will be sought by inviting five prescribed members - namely, the Leader of the Council, Deputy Leader of the Council, the Chair and Vice Chair of the People and OD Committee and a Member(s) from the main opposition group appointed to the People and OD Committee.
 It is recommended that if any of the 5 'prescribed Members' are unavailable, then an appropriate replacement from the People and OD Committee can be approached to attend in their place.
-If this is not possible then the meeting/interview being conducted by the People and OD Sub Committee can proceed with a quorum of three to include three of the five prescribed representatives (or a replacement from the People and OD Committee) which could include any one Opposition Member from the People and OD Committee.
-All members of People and OD Sub Committee, except for to the Leader of the Council and Deputy Leader of the Council, will be taken from the membership of Human Resources Committee.
-The Senior Officer Appointment Sub Committee will be chaired by the Leader of the Council (if available to attend), who may at their discretion appoint an alternative Chair on a meeting-by-meeting basis or if they are unable to attend.
+If it is not possible to secure an opposition member from the main opposition group, then a replacement member will be sought from the overall opposition membership of the People & OD Committee.
+If it is not possible to secure five (5) Members, then the meeting/interview being conducted by the People and OD Sub Committee can proceed with a quorum of three (3) with one Opposition Member from the People and OD Committee being preferable but not necessary.
+If it is not possible to secure any opposition member, then a replacement member will be sought from the overall membership of the People & OD Committee.
+All members of People and OD Sub Committee, except for to the Leader of the Council and Deputy Leader of the Council, will be taken from the membership of the People and OD Committee.
+The People and OD Sub Committee will act as a Senior Officer Appointment Sub Committee and a Senior Officer Disciplinary Sub Committee, as required, and will be chaired by the Leader of the Council (if available to attend), who may at their discretion appoint an alternative Chair on a meeting-by-meeting basis or if they are unable to attend.
 The appropriate Lead Member may also attend the People and OD Sub Committee dealing with an appointment relevant to their portfolio, in order to share views and observations with the Sub Committee.
 If attending the Lead Member will not be considered a member of the People and OD Sub Committee and will have no voting rights.
-The Committee will have the following functions:
+The People and OD Sub Committee will have the following functions:

-- 9.9.1 to discharge the functions relating to the appointment of employees referred to in Employment Procedure Rules in Part D Section 7 of this Constitution in accordance with Rule 4 of those Rules subject to rules 9.9.2 and 9.9.3 below. - 9.9.2 in relation to the appointment of the Head of Paid Service, to select a short list of candidates, to interview candidates and make a recommendation for the appointment to Full Council. - 9.9.3 in relation to appointments to Director, Statutory Chief Officer (except for the Head of Paid Service) and Head of Service Posts to select a short list of candidates, interview candidates and make the appointment (subject to notification of Cabinet Members of the proposed appointment and any legislative requirements for the consent of external bodies). - 9.9.4 to investigate and take disciplinary action in respect of Chief Officers and Deputies in accordance with the procedures set out in Rule 4 of the Employment Procedure Rules in Part D Section 7 of the Constitution if so directed by the Chair of People and OD Committee.
+- 9.9.1 to discharge the functions relating to the appointment of employees referred to in Employment Procedure Rules in Part D Section 7 of this Constitution in accordance with Rule 4 of those Rules subject to rules 9.9.2 and 9.9.3 below. - 9.9.2 in relation to the appointment of the Head of Paid Service, to select a short list of candidates, to interview candidates and make a recommendation for the appointment to Full Council decision to be made by Full Council. - 9.9.3 in relation to appointments to Director, Statutory Chief Officer (except for the Head of Paid Service) and Head of Service Posts to select a short list of candidates, interview candidates and make the appointment (subject to notification (not approval) of Cabinet Members of the proposed appointment and any legislative requirements for the consent of external bodies). - 9.9.4 to investigate and take disciplinary action in respect of Chief Officers and Deputies in accordance with the procedures set out in Rule 4 of the Employment Procedure Rules in Part D Section 7 of the Constitution if so directed by the Chair of People and OD Committee.